brunocodutra/metal/doc/manual.md

     D0*radix^(n-1) + D1*radix^(n-2) + ... + D{n-2}*radix + D{n-1}

-or, recursively,
+which can also be written recursively

     ((...((0*radix + D0)*radix + D1)*...)*radix + D{n-2})*radix + D{n-1}

-This is the equivalent of [left folding][fold], or, in the Metal parlance, `metal::accumulate`, after its run-time counterpart in the standard library.
+This is the equivalent of [left folding][fold] a [List], or, in Metal parlance, `metal::accumulate`, after its run-time counterpart in the standard library.

 \snippet literal.cpp accumulate_1